hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_general.md

 - Syzkaller binary located at:

 `export PATH=/home/root/syzkalls/bin:$PATH`
-The $(GOROOT) is the directory of golang compiler binary.When you run "go" on your machine,the basic work directory is $GOPATH.
-Final option is where the syzkaller binary where we will use.Both of them can be modified as your willing.
+The $(GOROOT) is the directory of golang compiler binary.
+When you run "go" on your machine, the basic work directory is $GOPATH.
+Final option is where the syzkaller binary where we will use.
+Both of them can be modified as your willing.

 ### Download the syz source and build
 `go get -u -d -v github.com/google/syzkaller/...`